This is the multi-page printable view of this section. Click here to print.

 Add KrknCtl Input Json

-An exmaple krknctl-input.json file can be found here
+An example krknctl-input.json file can be found here

 Enum Type Required Key/Values